I vini italiani più apprezzati: un viaggio tra eccellenza e tradizione

 • Recommended pairings: Red meat, game and aged cheeses are ideal companions to a good Barolo.

-2. Brunello di Montalcino (Tuscany)
+2. Brunello of Montalcino (Tuscany)

-Brunello is famous for its intense and complex taste, with hints of berries, herbs, chocolate and vanilla.
+The Brunello is famous for its intense and complex taste, with hints of berries, herbs, chocolate and vanilla.
 Like Barolo, the Brunello di Montalcino improves with aging, becoming more refined and smooth with time.

 • Recommended pairings: Perfect with Florentine steaks, roasts and porcini mushroom dishes, but also with cheeses such as pecorino.